pedrojunqueira/sql/t-sql/Window_Function.md

 on E.EmployeeNumber = A.EmployeeNumber
 ```

-the above query TotalAttendance will sum (aggregate all sales for all rows)
+The above query TotalAttendance column will sum the aggregate of all sales for all rows in the
+query because no argument was passed in the `over()`

-Over can take 3 arguments in aggregate functions
+Over can take 3 arguments when used with aggregate functions

 `partition`